Children and Young People: Mental Health

 The Future in Mind plan for Wirral was originally submitted to NHS England in October 2015, and published in January 2016.

-This 2017 refreshed plan plan sets out how commissioning organisations and its partners will transform local services to improve outcomes for children, young people and their families, meeting the aspirations set out by the Government in their national strategy for children and young people’s mental health: Future in Mind, the Healthy Wirral Plan and the Vision 2020.
+This 2017 refreshed Future in Mind Local Transformation Plan sets out how commissioning organisations and its partners will transform local services to improve outcomes for children, young people and their families, meeting the aspirations set out by the Government in their national strategy for children and young people’s mental health: Future in Mind, the Healthy Wirral Plan and the Vision 2020.

 It is a high level plan that sets out how we will work with our stakeholders to bring about change until 2020/21.